-- (1) Polling the affected flags instead of enabling the interrupts. - (2) Ensuring the above mentioned flag-clearing events occur after a time delay of 6 CPU clock cycles has elapsed since the interrupt request occurred and was accepted. - (3) At program start, check any applicable enabled IE bits such as UCBxTXIE, UCBxRXIE, UCSTTIE, UCSTPIE or UCNACKIE for a reset (A PUC will clear all of the IE bits of interest).
+- (2) Ensuring the above mentioned flag-clearing events occur after a time delay of 6 CPU clock cycles has elapsed since the interrupt request occurred and was accepted. - (3) At program start, check any applicable enabled IE bits such as UCBxTXIE, UCBxRXIE, UCSTTIE, UCSTPIE or UCNACKIE for a reset (A PUC will clear all of the IE bits of interest).
 If no PUC occurred then the device ran into the above mentioned errant condition and the program counter will need to be restored using an RETI instruction.

-; ----- Workaround (3) example for TXIFG ------
+; ------ Workaround (3) example for TXIFG ------

-Note: For assembly code use code snippet shown below and insert prior to user code main bit.b #UCBxTXIE ,&IE2; if TXIE is set, errant call occurred jz start_normal; if not start main program reti; else return from interrupt call start_normal ...; Application code continues
+Note: For assembly code use code snippet shown below and insert prior to user code main bit.b #UCBxTXIE ,&IE2; if TXIE is set, errant call occurred jz start_normal; if not start main program reti; else return from interrupt call start normal

+...; Application code continues